The aim of

 The Centre of Excellence in Music, Mind, Body and Brain will provide new knowledge on the multimodal experience and mechanisms of music from childhood to old age as well as in different developmental, psychiatric, and neurological disorders across life stages.
 The centre will also develop new music-based methods that can support learning and improve emotional, cognitive, motor, and social wellbeing in both daily life and educational and rehabilitation settings.

-The director of the Centre of Excellence in Quantum Technology is Jukka Pekola.
-The Centre comprises research groups at the Aalto University, the University of Helsinki and VTT Technical Research Centre of Finland.
+The Centre of Excellence in Neutron-Star Physics is led by Aleksi Vuorinen.
+The Centre comprises five research groups at the Universities of Helsinki, Jyväskylä, and Turku.

 Many problems in mathematics and its multifarious applications lead to strikingly similar - universal - questions pertaining to random structures.
 The geometry of random structures is often fractal.
 Such structures occur particularly in statistical and quantum field theory, with magnetisation and quantum gravity as examples.
 Random structures naturally emerge in the derivation of macroscopic laws of nature from microscopic ones.